-Increasing numbers of women who are pregnant when diagnosed are undergoing chemotherapy.
-Chemotherapy treatment while pregnant is quite rare, as are the doctors who will endorse it.
-It is important to know that many medical professionals you encounter may not approve such a treatment course.
-Talk with your doctor and get a second opinion.
+Increasing numbers of women who are pregnant when diagnosed are undergoing chemotherapy.17 Talk with your doctor and get a second opinion.
 Understand your desires, your options and your limits.

 Breastfeeding

 Women who have just recently given birth also face unique circumstances when it comes to breast cancer diagnosis and treatment.
 If you are breastfeeding, many suspicious lumps are brushed off as mastitis or other breastfeedingrelated ailments.
 In addition, mammograms can be more difficult to read or inconclusive.
 If this is the case, a needle biopsy, or even an excisional (surgical) biopsy may be appropriate.